Yunexiz/redirect-for-yu/README.md

-Redirect with a cool little orbital loading animation.
+Redirect and cache saver, with a cool little loading animation.